-S1-2 Processes for engaging with own workers and workers' representatives about impacts
+Processes for engaging with own workers and workers' representatives about

 Employees are able to anonymously report any irregularity in terms of material, actual and potential, positive or negative impacts that affect or may affect them.
-Reports are submitted via the following platform: https://polenergia.zglaszam.to/.
+Reports are submitted via the following platform: polenergia.zglaszam.to.
 Reports are confidential - only specially selected people have full access.

-Each new hire is informed during the induction training (onboarding) of the option to provide feedback via a satisfaction survey as well as, in the case of irregularities, via the platform available at: https://polenergia.zglaszam.to/.
+Each new hire is informed during the induction training (onboarding) of the option to provide feedback via a satisfaction survey as well as, in the case of irregularities, via the platform available at: polenergia.zglaszam.to.
+The system guarantees security, confidentiality of reports and protection of the whistleblower's identity.
 The system guarantees security, confidentiality of reports and protection of the whistleblower's identity.

-S1-3 Processes to remediate negative impacts and channels for own workers to raise concerns
+Processes to remediate negative impacts and channels for own workers to raise concerns